prithiraj-bhuyan/AI-Code-Archeologist/README.md

 ## Overview

 AI-Code-Archeologist is a full-stack application designed to analyze, visualize, and interact with codebases using AI-powered tools.
 It consists of a FastAPI backend and a React frontend.
+Developed to analyze GitHub repositories, providing intelligent summaries, architectural insights, and potential code improvements.
+Integrated LLM-powered code parsing and natural language generation with a CI/CD pipeline built on Google Dataflow and GitHub, automating deep analysis of unfamiliar codebases to improve developer onboarding and code review efficiency.

 ---